CocoShesh/Car-Rental-App/README.md

 # Car Rental

-Welcome to our Car Rental platform, where finding and reserving your perfect rental car is made easy!
+Welcome  Car Rental platform, where finding and reserving your perfect rental car is made easy!

 ## Screenshots